Experimental Psychology, Ph.D.

 2. Graduates will be able to demonstrate broad professional knowledge in the field of experimental psychology and more specialized knowledge in their area of concentration (i.e., cognitive neuroscience, developmental psychology, social psychology) and in their topic of research expertise.

-3. Graduates will be able to demonstrate an understanding of diversity and ethics issues as they apply to psychological research, teaching and professional development as an experimental psychologist.
+3. Graduates will be able to demonstrate an understanding of diversity and ethics issues as they apply to psychological research, teaching and professional development as experimental psychologists.

-4. Graduates will be able to demonstrate professional development by acquiring skills in the areas of written and oral communication, teaching or general professionalism.
+4. Graduates will be able to demonstrate professional development by acquiring skills in the areas of written and oral communication, teaching and general professionalism.

 Department Core